 21 Sep 15

 Not so good been in and out of prison for the most part.
-I got a son and daughter ones 24 and the other 26 thier names are eddie and norma.
+I got a son and daughter ones 24 and the other 26 their names are eddie and norma.
 LIFE is so complicated for me but i realized i made it that way and i got to be the one that change it.
 After my mom passed i started to care about myself because i was so gone on drugs and alcohol but i been clean for twelve years or more now.
 I hope to be out soon.
-I just had to text you to see how ou where doing when i saw you on a photo with Big Man and knowing i haven’t seen you are the family in so many years.
+I just had to text you to see how you were doing when i saw you on a photo with Big Man and knowing i haven’t seen you or the family in so many years.
 WHATEVER you wanna know feel free to ask.
 I will be back on here later.
 PEACE BE UNTO YOU.

 21 Sep 15